Srinivas Sridhar: Education

 Sridhar received his PhD in physics from California Institute of Technology in 1983 under the mentorship of Professor James E. Mercereau.
-He was an Associate Research Scientist at UCLA from 1984-1986.
+He was an Associate Research Scientist at UCLA from 1984 to 1986.

 Academic career and research

 Since 1984, Sridhar's scientific and academic career has been closely associated with Northeastern University.
 Since 2011, Sridhar has been a visiting Lecturer at Harvard Medical School where he researches radiation oncology.
 He is the founding director of the Nanomedicine Innovation Center, an interdisciplinary center with research and education thrusts in nanomedicine.
 Sridhar is the author of over 450 publications, on his work in nanomedicine, neurotechnology, MRI, nanophotonics, nanomaterials, metamaterials, quantum chaos, superconductivity and collective excitations in materials.
 His paper in Nature in 2003 was listed among Breakthroughs of 2003 by the journal Science.

 Sridhar has also developed innovative educational programs.
 Sridhar is Director and Principal Investigator of the CaNCURE cancer nano-medicine program supported by the National Institute of Health and Director of the Nanomedicine Academy and IGERT Doctoral graduate programs supported by the National Science Foundation.
-A distinguished academic, he served as Vice Provost for Research at Northeastern University from 2004 to 2008, overseeing the University's research portfolio.
+A distinguished academic, he served as Vice Provost for Research at Northeastern University from 2004 to 2008, overseeing the university's research portfolio.